cqframework/FhirProfileTools/QuickHtmlGenerator.md

 as well as profiles for all core resources in the top-level folder.

-The published FHIR specification can be obtained from either 1) running publish tool from FHIR spec sources via fhir-svn repo and set property to "publish" folder, or 2) downloading published spec package and set property to "site" folder.
+The published FHIR specification can be obtained from either 1) running publish tool from FHIR spec sources via fhir-svn repository and set property to "publish" folder, or 2) downloading published spec package and set property to "site" folder.
 * [FHIR DSTU2 package (September 2015) version 1.0.1 - official version](http://hl7.org/fhir/DSTU2/fhir-spec.zip)

 NOTE if you download the package above, the **fhirPublishDir** property must point to the folder that contains the